-A partner, or someone who really understands the market and therefore knows what your up against in China could be really beneficial in ensuring the success of your app.
+A partner or someone who really understands the market and therefore knows what your up against in China could be really beneficial in ensuring the success of your app.
 They can help with many aspects of entering into the Chinese gaming market, from helping design your game and making it more appealing to Chinese users, helping you understand the regulation rules and also with marketing your game to consumers and app stores.

 Getting your game approved

-From July 2016, the Chinese government made it mandatory for every game to be mailed to the state administration of press, publication, radio, film and television for trial and review before it can be uploaded and marketed on any of Chinas app stores.
+From July 2016, the Chinese government made it mandatory for every game to be mailed to the state administration of press, publication, radio, film and television for trial and review before it can be uploaded and marketed on any of China app stores.
 The game must be loaded onto a smartphone and mailed to the board in order for them to check the quality and any copyright laws that may be being breached.
-This process now creates a time consuming and perhaps costly process for smaller companies hoping to enter the market.
+This process now creates a time-consuming and perhaps costly process for smaller companies hoping to enter the market.
 Only once it has been approved, can the game then be uploaded onto an app store.

 Having suitable content and making your game appealing to Chinese players

 There are several rules within the China gaming world with regards to suitable content.
-Games with too much violence, or games with political messages or themes for example, are likely to be denied.
+Games with too much violence, or games with political messages or themes, for example, are likely to be denied.
 At present, gambling is still illegal in China.
-Mobile games with a gambling element may have difficulty in getting approved, or may be blocked by the government making them a high risk area when trying to achieve success in the market.
+Mobile games with a gambling element may have difficulty in getting approved or may be blocked by the government making them a high-risk area when trying to achieve success in the market.
 The most popular mobile game currently on Android in terms of revenue and number of installations is ‘King of Glory’, which was developed by Tencent.
-The premise is a multi player online battle game.
+The premise is a multiplayer online battle game.